oddbird/oddleventy/content/blog/elsewhere/sass-package-importer-draft.md

 this directs Sass to find a Node.js Module called `vuetify`, and import the default Sass file defined by the `vuetify` package.

-I'm excited by what this provides library authors- this makes it much more straightforward to expose
+I'm excited by what this provides library authors – this makes it much more straightforward to expose
 Sass source files, and to expect that users can import those files, regardless of their setup.